Holomorphic representation of quantum computations: Introduction

 CV provides a promising path to scalable, universal and fault-tolerant quantum computing, where one of the bottlenecks is the deterministic implementation of non-Gaussian gates~\cite{fukui2021building}.
 This bottleneck can be reduced to that of preparing non-Gaussian states through measurement-based constructions~\cite{baragiola2019all}.
 In this context, having access to an operational formalism that places the Gaussian/non-Gaussian dichotomy at its center, such as the stellar representation, is particularly relevant.
-From our results on the topology of the stellar hierarchy, we expect that a non-Gaussian resource theory~\cite{takagi2018convex,zhuang2018resource,albarelli2018resource} of the stellar rank may be derived, allowing for the study of the cost of CV protocols in terms of non-Gaussian elementary operations, non-Gaussian state conversion rates and optimal finite stellar rank approximations of non-Gaussian states~\cite{menzies2009gaussian}.
+From our results on the topology of the stellar hierarchy, we expect that a non-Gaussian resource theory~\cite{takagi2018convex,zhuang2018resource,albarelli2018resource} of the stellar rank may be derived, allowing for the study of the cost of CV protocols in terms of non-Gaussian elementary operations~\cite{menzies2009gaussian}, non-Gaussian state conversion rates and optimal finite stellar rank approximations of non-Gaussian states beyond the Gaussian/non-Gaussian dichotomy, in the context of quantum optics in particular.

 Our findings on the structure of entanglement within the stellar hierarchy pave the way towards a detailed study of non-Gaussian entanglement using the stellar formalism.
-In particular, our characterisation using finite-dimensional entanglement suggests the derivation of CV entanglement witnesses beyond Gaussian entanglement based on DV entanglement witnesses~\cite{gomes2009quantum,ourjoumtsev2009preparation,PRXQuantum.2.030204}.
-We also expect that the relation between entanglement and factorisation properties of analytic functions can be further exploited.
+In particular, our characterization using finite-dimensional entanglement suggests the derivation of CV entanglement witnesses beyond Gaussian entanglement based on DV entanglement witnesses~\cite{gomes2009quantum,ourjoumtsev2009preparation,PRXQuantum.2.030204}.
+We also expect that the relation between entanglement and factorization properties of analytic functions can be further exploited.